mhyeonsoo/DeepSpleen/README.md

 - ver 1.0.2 (Uploaded Jan 18, 2018)
   - [x] Added docker image to merge whole process
-  - [x] Spltted pre & post processing functions
+  - [x] Splitted pre & post processing functions
   - [x] No more need to install packages (Only have to build docker)